-Yellowstone's Largest Geyser Erupts 3 Times Puzzling Scientists
+Yellowstone's Largest Geyser Erupts 3 Times, Puzzling Scientists

 The Steamboat Geyser erupted on March 15, April 19 and April 27, marking the first time since 2003 that it blew three times in year, according to the U.S. Geological Survey's Yellowstone Volcano Observatory.
 Scientists are confused by the recent surge in activity at Yellowstone, the national park that lies on top of a giant volcanic hot spot and sprawls across Wyoming, Montana and Idaho.

-Steamboat — like most other geysers — is known for sporadic eruptions, says Bob Smith, a distinguished professor at the University of Utah that has studied the geysers at Yellowstone for 61 years.
+Steamboat — like most other geysers — is known for sporadic eruptions, says Bob Smith, a distinguished professor at the University of Utah, who has studied the geysers at Yellowstone for 61 years.
 The last time Steamboat erupted was in September 2014, according to Reuters.

 What makes this set of eruptions "more unique is that the three have happened in such a short time, you know, roughly within two months," Smith tells Here & Now's Jeremy Hobson.
 "And that's the unusual nature to me, but I've never seen it like that before."

 The three eruptions were relatively small in scale for Steamboat, which can push water as high as 300 feet, and they were also relatively smaller than the one in 2014.
-Though scientists don't know why Steamboat erupted, they say it's unlikely the geyser would trigger a catastrophic eruption of the super volcano.
+Though scientists don't know why Steamboat erupted, they say it is unlikely the geyser would trigger a catastrophic eruption of the supervolcano.

 "There is nothing to indicate that any sort of volcanic eruption is imminent," Michael Poland, the scientist who leads the Yellowstone Volcano Observatory, told The Washington Post, adding that the last eruption was 70,000 years ago.